 The subscription-based revenue model is not new for content publishers.

 As John Warrillow mentions in his book, The Automatic Customer, about five centuries ago, the European map publishers were inviting their customers to subscribe to the future versions of the maps.
 This offer was reasonable because, from time to time, new lands were discovered or conquered around the globe.

 Newspapers, cable TVs, and many other media and communication businesses are more recent examples of the content creators employing this model, even before the birth of the internet.

 However, with the boom of the content economy, content businesses became one of the leading examples of generating revenue through the subscription model.

-Although many points in this article are applicable to various subscription businesses, my concentration would be mainly on the content creators and the way they use this revenue model.
+Although many points in this article apply to various subscription businesses, my concentration would be mainly on the content creators and how they use this revenue model.

 Definition of the Subscription Revenue Model

 There are many different definitions of the subscription business.
 Most of them address the same features with different wordings.